liferay/liferay-docs/develop/learning-paths/mvc/articles/xx-ui-standards/01-updating-the-end-user-app/02-lexicon-ui-updates/02-updating-the-edit-view.markdown

 # Updating the Edit View [](id=updating-the-edit-view)

-In this section, you'll update the Guestbook's edit view.
+Next, update the Guestbook's edit view.
 You'll make the following changes to the UI:

 - Improve the readability and visibility of the form